Future Pasts exhibition curated in Namibia

 First curated at Gallery 44AD in Bath in July-August 2017, the exhibition Future Pasts: Landscape, Memory and Music in West Namibia journeys through a series of themes we have explored in our research: “place”, “music”, “healing”, “change”, “landscape”, “memory”, “mining”, and lastly "Haiseb" - the complex Dama / ≠Nūkhoen ancestor-hero-trickster character whose mythical antics remind us of the mysterious and unpredictable, as well as the often unfathomable and funny, natures of existence.

-The images below and here give some idea of how we set out the exhibition in the Oyetu ('it's ours') Hall at COSDEF Community Arts Venue in Swakopmund (click on the images to enlarge and for more information).
+The images below and here give some idea of how we set out the exhibition in the Oyetu ('it's ours') Hall at COSDEF Community Arts Venue in Swakopmund from 5-15 June 2019 (click below on the images to enlarge and for more information).